VisualPHPUnit/VisualPHPUnit/README.md

 Current stable release is v2.2, last updated on May 11, 2013.

-## Contributing

-Please use the project's [issue tracker](https://github.com/NSinopoli/VisualPHPUnit/issues) to report any issues you may have.

 ## Credits

 Special thanks to Matt Mueller (http://mattmueller.me/blog/), who came up with the initial concept, wrote the original code (https://github.com/MatthewMueller/PHPUnit-Test-Report), and was kind enough to share it.